July 4, 2014

-B/R lead writer for the AFC West and founder of http://RaidersBlog.com.
+Bleacher Report lead writer for the AFC West.

-I received my degree in broadcast journalism from Abilene Christian University, located in the heart of football country.
+I studied broadcast journalism at Abilene Christian University, which is located in the heart of football country.

 My passion for football and desire to cover the sport as a career lead me to use my journalism degree to write in absence of opportunities to use my broadcast background.